Worksheet:

 Click, click, click, to see a variety of questions.

-For each problem, you might want to click the ‘click here for the same type of problem’ button several times to see all the possible flavors.
+For each problem, you might want to click the ‘click here for the same type of problem’ button several times

 (Your teacher might use the worksheet button to create a quiz for you.)